AmyGrimwood/softeng_module_AMY/docs/index.rst

 Welcome to PanelAppDB documentation!
 ===================================

-**PanelAppDB**
-PanelAppDB is a tool to search and store gene panel information for genetic tests included in the National Genomic Testing Directory.
+**PanelAppDB** is a tool to search and store gene panel information for genetic tests included in the National Genomic Testing Directory, integrated from the PanelApp API.

 Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.